syncfusion-content/uwp-docs/uwp/SfPivotGrid/Relational/Getting-Started.md

 # Getting Started

-This section explains the steps required to create a simple SfPivotGrid control bound to Relational data source such as IList, IEnumerable.etc.,
+This section explains about the steps required to create a simple SfPivotGrid control that is bound to relational data sources such as IList, IEnumerable, etc.

-## Control Initialization
+## Control initialization

 SfPivotGrid control can be initialized and added to an application through the following ways: